servirtium/demo-javascript-climate-tck/README.md

 yarn test
 ```

-There are 18 Jest tests in this "TCK" project:
+There are 18 Jest tests in this technology compatibility kit (TCK) project that serves as a demo.

 * 6 tests that don't use Servirtium and directly invoke services on WorkBank.com's climate endpoint.
 * 6 tests that do the above, but also record the interactions via Servirtium